1. About us

 Prior to my interest in climate change justice and sustainability education, I followed my research interest in transitional justice and human rights.
 I pursued my doctoral research at the Transitional Justice Institute, University of Ulster, where I was awarded my PhD in International Law (Transitional Justice and Human Rights).

-In addition, I have been engaged in human rights and humanitarian work with a range of non-governmental organizations (NGOs), including work for the Jesuit Refugee Service (JRS) in Uganda, for Human Rights Watch (HRW) and the Fédération Internationale des Ligues des Droits de l´Homme (FIDH) in Rwanda and for the FoodFirst Information and Action Network (FIAN) in Germany.
+In addition, I have been engaged in human rights and humanitarian work with a range of non-governmental organizations (NGOs), including work for the Jesuit Refugee Service (JRS) in Uganda, for Human Rights Watch (HRW) and the Fédération Internationale des Ligues des Droits de L’Homme (FIDH) in Rwanda and for the FoodFirst Information and Action Network (FIAN) in Germany.

 Prior to working as a Senior Lecturer at Sheffield Hallam University, I have been teaching human rights and global justice related courses at The Hague University of Applied Sciences, Leiden University College, and the University of Ulster, Belfast.

-As I work at the intersection of human rights law and science in the context of climate change and sustainability education, my work revolves around two principal questions: How can law and human rights be used and developed to address climate change and related global environmental crises?
+As I work at the intersection of human rights law and science in the context of climate change and climate education, my work revolves around two principal questions: How can law and human rights be used and developed to address climate change and the related global environmental crises?
 How can students become climate competent lawyers and human rights advocates?

 My teaching interests are concerned with human rights and transitional justice, inequality and social justice.
 My teaching also includes the right to health and the political economy of crime.